LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforAndroid/SDKAPIs/messaging-api.md

 **Note:** The SDK needs to be initialized before calling this API.

 {:.important}
-This API will allow the user to get the count of unread messages for all open conversations without the need to be registered to receive push notifications.
+This API will allow the user to get the count of unread messages for all conversations without the need to be registered to pusher service.

 This api will be improved in future to show the count of unread messages in the closed conversation as well and the documentation will be updated accordingly.